-- develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
-Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand, the New Zealand Planning Institute etc)
+- Develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
+Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand and the New Zealand Planning Institute)

 View/download the Business Performance Working Party Terms of Reference.pdf